softawaregmbh/docker-webdev/examples/README.md

 The following examples show sample cases how the containers can be used in real projects.
 Our goal is to simplify the usage as much as possible thus providing a *consistent workflow across multiple projects*.

-All of the following examples are intended to be added to a project in the *root-folder*.
-Now a *reproducable node-environment* can be started with:
+All of the following examples are intended to be added to a project's *root-folder*.
+Afterwards a *reproducable node-environment* can be started with:
 ```
 .\docker-devenv.ps1   <return>
 ```